Different Types of AI Agents That Power the Modern Systems

 Yokesh Sankar

-Have you ever wondered how technological innovations you come across everyday, such as chatbot interactions, online suggestions, driverless cars, etc., are functioning?
+Have you ever wondered how technological innovations you come across every day, such as chatbot interactions, online suggestions, driverless cars, etc., are functioning?
 Different types of AI agents are the concept behind these innovations.
 They are revolutionizing businesses, streamlining operations, and enhancing customer experiences.
-The AI agents contribute to these advancements, and it is worth noting that not all of them function the same way. i.e., some follow fixed rules while others learn and improve.
+The AI agent development contributes to these advancements, and it is worth noting that not all of them function the same way. i.e., some follow fixed rules while others learn and improve.

 What are AI Agents - At a Glance

-AI agents are intelligent systems that observe the environment, make data-driven decisions, and take actions to achieve specific goals.
-These agents can either be software-based (chatbots, recommendation systems, etc.) or physical entities (self-driving cats, autonomous robots, etc).
+AI agents are nothing but autonomous software systems powered by Large Language Models that observe the environment, make data-driven decisions, and take actions to achieve specific goals.
+These agents can either be software-based (chatbots, recommendation systems, etc.) or physical entities (self-driving cars, autonomous robots, etc).

 The AI agents operate through three fundamental processes: